Energy loans official leaves in wake of Solyndra

 WASHINGTON The Obama administration said on Thursday its top energy loans official was stepping down, following a widening probe into the embarrassing collapse of a solar panel company that got $535 million in federal support.

-Jonathan Silver, a venture capitalist who had also worked for the Clinton administration, was leaving because the loan program had allocated all its funding, Energy Secretary Steven Chu said.
+Jonathan Silver, a venture capitalist who had also worked for the Clinton administration, was leaving because the loan program has allocated all its funding, Energy Secretary Steven Chu said.

-Silver's resignation comes, however, as Republicans in Congress probe the White House's role in backing government loans given to Solyndra, a California solar panel maker, in 2009.
+Silver's departure, however, comes as Republicans in Congress probe the White House's role in backing government loans given to Solyndra, a California solar panel maker, in 2009.

-Solyndra filed for bankruptcy in August, and is under investigation by the FBI.
+Solyndra filed for bankruptcy in August, and is also under investigation by the FBI.

-Silver joined the Energy Department after the Solyndra guarantee was awarded, but he was in charge in February when the government agreed to restructure the debt as the company ran out of cash.
+Silver joined the Energy Department after the loan guarantee was awarded, but he was in charge in February when the government agreed to restructure the debt as the company ran out of cash.

 In that restructuring, some $75 million in private investment was ranked ahead of the government in the event of bankruptcy.
 That private fund was backed by a prominent Obama fundraiser.

-Silver, under grilling by House of Representatives Republicans last month in a hearing, told them the decision was carefully weighed by lawyers and analysts.
+Silver, under intense grilling by House of Representatives Republicans last month in a hearing, told them the decision was legal and heavily analyzed.

 "So you're saying no one should be fired?" asked Cliff Stearns, the lawmaker leading the probe.